 Think of incorporating these low-effort methods as a form of product maintenance.
 The more insights you integrate into your product design process, the more gains you’ll see sooner.
 Your team will spend less time designing and building features that don’t resonate, and they will infuse more energy into features and experiences that will.

-1. Use Guerrilla Usability Testing for Quick User Feedback
+1. Employ Guerrilla Usability Testing to Rapidly Gather User Feedback

-Unlike moderated usability testing that explores complex user flows, guerrilla usability tests focus on narrow moments within those complex journeys.
-They’re excellent for validating the effectiveness of your designs.
-For example, you might want to:
+Unlike moderated usability testing, which might explore a complicated user flow, guerrilla usability tests focus on narrow moments within those complex journeys.
+They’re excellent for validating the effectiveness of your designs in prototype format.
+For instance, consider the following scenarios where guerrilla usability testing can offer valuable insights:

-2. Send Surveys at Key Customer Journey Moments
+2. Send UX Surveys at Key Customer Journey Moments

 How customers engage with your product isn’t the same today as when they first created their account.
 Their needs, perspectives, and motivations have changed over time.
 Likewise, how a new customer views your product will be very different from that of a long-time loyalist.